sakitume/Custom-ERCF-Build-Sakitume-Edition/docs/sidebar/happy-hare.md

 Line up the selector against the first gate (Gate 0) so that you can pass filament from inlet side to outlet side.
 Using your fingers, rotate the selector pulley clockwise/counter-clockwise back and forth slightly, you'll see that there is a small range that you can move the selector as the filament is keeping it in place.
 Use the pulley to center the selector in the middle of this range.

-> Pro Tip: Look at the belt teeth by the selector edge, using the selector edge as visual marker.
-This will tell you how much range is available, usually around one tooth.
-Halve this number of teeth to find the center.
+> Pro Tip: Look down and see where the side of the selector lines up against a filament block hopefully its just a couple of millimeters away from a filament block edge.
+Then move back the selector back and forth until you figure out the range that it travels, then slide the selector's edge until it is in the middle of that range.
+Alternatively  look at the belt teeth by the selector edge, using the selector edge as visual marker.
+Move the selector back and forth and see how many teeth/valleys it travels within.
+This will tell you how much range is available, usually around two teeth/valleys.
+Halve this number to find the center and place the selector's edge at that point.

 ```
 MMU_CALIBRATE_SELECTOR GATE=0
 ```

-Repeat this process for gate 1 and changing the macro `GATE` parameter to `1`
+Repeat this process for gate 1 and changing the `GATE` parameter to `1`
 ```
 MMU_CALIBRATE_SELECTOR GATE=1
 ```